-Tencent, an investment holding company based out of Shenzhen, China, was founded in the year 1998 by Ma Huateng, known as Pony Ma, and four of his friends.
-The company has several firsts to its credit: it’s the first Chinese internet company to be profitable and the first Asian company to exceed $500 billion in market cap.
+Tencent, an investment holding company based out of Shenzhen, China, was founded in 1998.
+It was the 1st Chinese internet company to be profitable and the 1st Asian company to exceed $500 billion in market cap.

-Initially set up as a software company, the company launched the QQ instant messaging app for the eastern market in 1998.
+Initially set up as a software company, Tencent launched the QQ instant messaging app for the eastern market in 1998.
 With the release of QQ 2000, the company forayed into e-commerce.
-After posting losses for three consecutive years, Tencent broke even in June 2001.
+After posting losses for 3 consecutive years, Tencent broke even in June 2001.

 In 2003, the company launched Tencent Messenger as well as Real Time Xchange, an enterprise instant messaging service.
 Tencent also entered into the MMORPG (Massively multiplayer online role-playing game) gaming space.

-Tencent went public in June 2004 by listing its shares on the Hong Kong Stock Exchange, and in the same year, it launched QQ2004 with several improved features and utilities.
+Tencent went public in June 2004 by listing its shares on the Hong Kong Stock Exchange.
+In the same year, it launched QQ2004 with several improved features and utilities.
 The shares were priced at HK $3.70, equivalent to $0.47 at that time, with the offering raising HK $1.55 billion.
 This represents a gain of over 9,000 until Sept.
 5, 2018.

-In 2007, it became the number one portal in China.
+In 2007, it became the No. 1 portal in China.
 The company launched QQ2009 as well as Xiaoyou social media platform in 2009.
 2011 saw the introduction of Weixin mobile messaging app in China and the Buy.qq.com, a B2B2C platform.

 Weixin was launched as WeChat internationally in 2012, while the company also launched Weixin Moments, which possessed social networking functionality, and Tencent Weiyun, a cloud storage.
 Subsequently, the company launched several new products and features, including Weixin Wallet mobile wallet, the addition of DIDI Chuxing taxi-booking facility to Weixin and several financial services options.

-Tencent owns hundreds of subsidiaries and associate firms operating in a wide range of businesses such as:
+Tencent owns subsidiaries and associate firms that operate in a wide range of businesses such as: